raydogs/EPL_Prediction_Model_V1/README.md

 - **Past Seasons (2020–2024):** Full season statistics were used.
 - **Current Season (2024–2025):** Data up to **26 April 2025** only.

-## Future Improvements
-- Update predictions as new match data comes in.
-- Add player-level data (e.g., goalscorers, assists).
-- Experiment with XGBoost or other advanced models.

 ## License
 Currently, this project is private and for learning/portfolio purposes.